EOSIO/eosio-swift/CONTRIBUTING.md

 Never underestimate just how useful quality assurance is.
 If you're looking to get involved with the code base and don't know where to start, checking out and testing a pull request is one of the most useful things you could do.

-Essentially, [check out the latest develop branch](#working-on-EosioSwiftAbieos), take it for a spin, and if you find anything odd, please follow the [bug report guidelines](#bug-reports) and let us know!
+Essentially, [check out the latest develop branch](#working-on-ABIEOS Serialization Provider), take it for a spin, and if you find anything odd, please follow the [bug report guidelines](#bug-reports) and let us know!

+### Code Style and Linting

+ABIEOS Serialization Provider leverages [SwiftLint](https://github.com/realm/SwiftLint) for linting and code format autocorrection.
+SwiftLint will be installed when you run `pod install`.
+Then linting warnings and errors will be flagged inline in Xcode when you Build.

+Please be sure to resolve any linting issues introduced by your contributions prior to requesting a review on your PR.
+You may also autocorrect formatting using the `swiftlint autocorrect --format --path Example.swift` command.
+(Requires a `brew install swiftlint` first.)

 ## Conduct